Availability: The Library facility, resources, and rooms are available only during Library hours of operation.

 Display Spaces: Digital Display Monitor and Display Cases:

 - Only ERAU campus groups, departments, and student clubs and organizations may request to place announcements for activities and events, academic programs, and speakers on the digital monitor in the lobby or in static display cases.
-Content is mediated.
+Content is mediated by library staff.

 - Digital Monitor: The digital monitor is designated for rotating and current information display.
 Each PowerPoint presentation cannot exceed 30 seconds in length.
-The Digital Learning and Technologies Associate is responsible for the content and operation.
+The Access Services Supervisor is responsible for the content and operation.

 - Display cases: The purpose of the glass fronted display case in the vestibule is designated for short-term displays to enrich the learning experience with scholarly, historical, social, cultural, artistic, or seasonal subjects and content.